-Montgomery County has two additional tax relief items in fiscal year 2000: 1) a county supplemental to the State Homeowner Tax Credit Program; 2) a new business tax credit.
+Montgomery County has two additional tax relief items in fiscal year 2004: 1) a county supplemental to the State Homeowner Tax Credit Program; and 2) a new business tax credit.

-Fairfax County and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income is not more than \$52,000 for Fairfax County.
+Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income are not more than \$52,000 (Fairfax County) and \$52,900 (Prince William County).
 Income of \$7,500 may be excluded by an applicant who is permanently and totally disabled.
 Household gross income includes the income of all relatives residing therein.
-From this amount, the homeowner excludes the first \$6,500 of income for each relative residing in the household other than the spouse of the owner.
-The combined financial net worth of the owner and spouse cannot exceed \$150,000, excluding the value of the home and up to one acre of land.
+From this amount, the homeowner excludes the first \$8,500 of income for each relative residing in the household other than the spouse of the owner.
+The combined financial net worth of the owner and spouse cannot exceed \$240,000 (Fairfax County) and \$195,000 (Prince William County), excluding the value of the home and up to one acre of land.